tmhglnd/total-serialism/README.md

-# serialist.js
+# serialism.js

-A library of methods for generating and transformation of number sequences
+A set of methods for the generation and transformation of number sequences in algorithmic composition